South Africa mine protests hit top world platinum firm

 | BATHOPELE MINE, South Africa

-BATHOPELE MINE, South Africa Machete-wielding strikers forced top world platinum producer Anglo American Platinum to shut down some of its South African operations on Wednesday, widening the labour unrest sweeping through the country's mining industry.
+BATHOPELE MINE, South Africa Machete-wielding strikers forced top world platinum producer Anglo American Platinum to shut down some of its South African operations on Wednesday, widening the labor unrest which is sweeping the country's mining industry.

-A column of 1,500 chanting marchers confronted a small group of riot police backed by armoured vehicles at the gates of the firm's Bathopele shaft in the "platinum belt" near Rustenburg, 100 km (60 miles) northwest of Johannesburg.
+A column of 1,500 chanting marchers confronted a small group of riot police backed by armored vehicles on approach roads to the firm's Bathopele shaft in the "platinum belt" near Rustenburg, 100 km (60 miles) northwest of Johannesburg.

-The protesters jeered workers inside the plant, a repeat of action taken on Monday at rival Lonmin's neighbouring Marikana mine, where police shot dead 34 striking miners on August 16.
+The protesters jeered workers inside the plant, a repeat of action taken on Monday at rival Lonmin's neighboring Marikana mine, where police shot dead 34 protesters on August 16.

 "All of us, we're going to close all the operations, starting from Rustenburg.
-We'll go even to the gold mines to stop the operations," marcher Evans Ramokga told Reuters.
+We'll go even to the gold mines to stop the operations," marcher Evans Ramokga said.

-The platinum price jumped 3 percent to $1,654.49 (1,027 pounds) an ounce, its highest since early April, as investors feared more disruption to supplies of the precious metal used in jewellery and vehicle catalytic converters.
+The platinum price jumped 3 percent to $1,654.49 an ounce, its highest since early April, during the day due to investors' fears of more disruption to supplies of the precious metal used in jewelry and vehicle catalytic converters.

 South Africa is home to 80 percent of known reserves of platinum, the price of which has gained nearly 20 percent since the Marikana shootings, the bloodiest security incident since the end of apartheid in 1994.